Link Maker Systems Limited (hereafter "we" or “us”) are committed to protecting and respecting your privacy.

-Our site (including the services available using the site) is a platform on which an organisation licensed to provide adoption or children’s social care services (such as a local authority, an adoption agency or an Independent Fostering Provider (collectively referred to as “Organisations”) or an individual registered with one of those organisations may upload and manage their own information, and to access information uploaded by others.
+Our site and the services available using the site is a platform to enable an organisation licensed to provide adoption or children’s social care services (such as a local authority, an adoption agency or an Independent Fostering Provider (which we refer to as an “Organisation”) or an individual registered with one of those organisations, to upload and manage their own information, and to access information uploaded by others.
+This includes:

 - Organisations may upload information to our site about children who require adoption or fostering, or about prospective adoptive or foster parents who have registered with that organisation.

 - Prospective adopters and foster carers registered with an organisation may upload their information to our website as part of using the services of that organisation. which may be accessed by organisations registered with us.